 We stumbled upon Mooosh Squishy in Harajuku during our last trip, which is a store dedicated to squishies and even has a squishy play pit.
 It’s just a few minutes from the famous Takeshita Dori shopping street (often simply called Takeshita Street), a hit with fashion-conscious tweens and teens (be sure to stop at one of the crepe shops for a snack).
 You will find all things kawaii here.
 We also ate at a restaurant an outstanding ramen restaurant called Afuri that I would recommend (even though ordering via vending machine was a little complicated).

 Ninja Akasaka Restaurant

 This theme restaurant is definitely on the gimmicky side, but what makes it worth a visit is the staff: they go all in and never break character.

-When you arrive, a stealthy ninja will lead you to your private hideout (known otherwise as your table) and between courses, more ninjas drop from the ceiling, sneak by overhead, and perform acrobatic feats.
+When you arrive, a stealthy ninja from the Edo period will lead you to your private hideout (known otherwise as your table) and between courses, more ninjas drop from the ceiling, sneak by overhead, and perform acrobatic feats.

 Younger kids will enjoy Ninja Akasaka most, but the staff’s enthusiasm is enough to make even jaded teen travelers smile.

 Originally built as a defensive fort, this man-made island in Tokyo Bay is a shopping and sightseeing destination where you’ll find several kid-friendly attractions, including a LEGOLAND® Discovery Center, and The National Museum of Emerging Science and Innovation.